 EWG Rating: A

-Favorite Uses: Cleaning windows and mirrors, disinfecting surfaces, fabric softener, dishwasher rinse-aid.
+Favorite Uses: Cleaning windows and mirrors, all-purpose cleaner, disinfecting surfaces, fabric softener, dishwasher rinse-aid.

 Favorite Brands: Once again, for cleaning you do not need to be too picky.
 However you can make sure to avoid petroleum based vinegar by buying vinegar that is made from grains.
 Often times the grains means corn based so if you are wanting GMO-free vinegar it’d be best to go organic.